enemonsieur/offis_repo/AREAS/grey matters/Work in Progress.md

 	3. People that want a healthier brain.
 	4. Rich Cameroonian wanting better taste of their culture
 2. Create an avatar of those MOFO
-3. Check how big the market is:
+3. Check how big the market is and ajust the audience
-4. Find relevant content people used
+4. Find relevant content people used online
+	1.
 5. Dig out potential IP from your notes, past projects, everything
+6. Make a list of 30 content + where to get there
+7. Make a list of ressources you can distill and express on a daily basis